 - Export capabilities include moving the data to Excel and the graph to PowerPoint

-The Data and Visualize Circles option provides a user interactive feature for the visualization of terms present in the abstracts and title text of the projects in the search results.
+The Topics option provides a user interactive feature for the visualization of terms present in the abstracts and title text of the projects in the search results.

-The Circles View requires at least Internet Explorer 9 and works in all modern browsers - Click on a circle segment to view the corresponding list of project numbers and their titles.
+The Topics View requires at least Internet Explorer 9 and works in all modern browsers - Click on a topic cluster to view the corresponding list of project numbers and their titles.
 Use the hyper-link to view a projects detailed information.

 Initial display is a heat map of the project search results in the United States along with any foreign projects represented by blue circles.

 The intensity of the blue coloring in the U.S. map corresponds to the level of funding.
 Green circles represent each organization at the location and the size corresponds to level of funding.

 Project Results can be exported to a CSV file which is compatible with Excel.
 The data elements can be selected as part of a menu interface.
 There are many project data elements available in a fully exported file than you will not see otherwise.